andreadepolis/andreadepolis.github.io/content/publication/Momentum/index.md

 ---
-title: "Momentum crashes and time-varying skewness risk"
+title: "Taming Momentum Crashes"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- with Daniele Bianchi (Queen Mary University) and Ivan Petrella (University of Warwick)
+- Bianchi
+- admin
+- Petrella

 # Author notes (optional)
 #author_notes: